hackingmaterials/rocketsled/docs/_sources/guide.rst.txt

 GaussianProcessRegeressor as a predictor.

-:code:`n_boots`
+:code:`n_bootstraps`
 ---------------

 The number of bootstrap samples and retrains/re-predictions used for bootstrapping when estimating uncertainty.
 When calculating acquisition values, for all builtin predictors besides Gaussian processes, bootstrapping is required (for statistical estimates).

-Increasing :code:`n_boots` will linearly increase training time and prediction times, but will increase prediction performance if using an acquisition function.
+Increasing :code:`n_bootstraps` will linearly increase training time and prediction times, but will increase prediction performance if using an acquisition function.
 The default n_boots is 500, although higher is better!

 All bootstrapped training and acquisition is performed in parallel, if possible.